bbauska/Anti-Project-2025/README.md

 pregnancy to cover abortion should be reversed in all HHS and CMS programs.”
-“Under the proposed rule, sex is redefined: ‘Discrimination on the basis of sex includes, but is not limited to, discrimination on the basis of sex stereotypes; sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; and gender identity.’59 In other words, the department proposes to interpret Section 1557 as if it created special privileges for new classes of people, defined in ways that are highly ideological and unscientific.
+“Under the proposed rule, sex is redefined: ‘Discrimination on the basis of sex includes, but is not limited to, discrimination on the basis of sex stereotypes; sex characteristics, including intersex traits; pregnancy or related conditions; sexual orientation; and gender identity.’59</p>

+<p>In other words, the department proposes to interpret Section 1557 as if it created special privileges
+for new classes of people, defined in ways that are highly ideological and unscientific.
 The redefinition of sex to cover gender identity and sexual orientation and pregnancy to cover abortion should be reversed in all HHS and CMS programs as was done under the Trump Administration.
 This includes the Children’s Health Insurance Program (CHIP).
 Low-income families who rely on CHIP should not be coerced, pressured, or otherwise encouraged to embrace this ideologically motivated sexualization of their children.”
 [Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

 <p>Project 2025 argued that faith-based adoption agencies should be allowed to discriminate against
 same-sex couples “due to their religious belief that a child should have a married mother and